Odyssey – In Studio & In Concert

 Engineer: Ola Kejving

 This commissioned radio performance from 1976 features a streamlined Odyssey band (sans Sunde) fronting the 15-piece Swedish Radio Jazz Group.
 At under four minutes, the title track might blow by like the foreword to a novel were it not for its sheer theatricality.
 Rypdal’s vision cuts the darkness with a film projector’s eye, and blends into the Matterhorn bass of “The Golden Eye.”
 Icy synths challenge the thaw of Blix’s electric piano as fiery horns uncurl their tongues from the firmament and lick the snowcapped mountains of an unbridled story.
 Rypdal lifts this image skyward on waxen wings, which, unlike those of Icarus, are impervious to the light on which they feed.
 Next on this spacy ride is “Scarlet Mistress.”
 At once sharpened by muted trumpet and rounded by swinging textures, it gives wide relief to Rypdal’s laser etchings.
-One feels in its background the kick of eras when music’s enervation thrived in proportion to the harshness of its sociopolitical climate, such that the clubs of the 20s and 30s resurrect themselves and dance their ghostly dance.
+One feels in its background the kick of eras when music’s enervation thrived in proportion to the harshness of its sociopolitical climate, so that the clubs of the 20s and 30s resurrect themselves and dance their ghostly dance.
 The soprano returns for a spell, for all a moonbeam peeking out from the clouds into a well of chords that pull us into “Dawn.”
 Melodies unwind, each a snake wrapped around the wrist of a god who whips it free into the glittering sky.
 Some enticing bass work dances amid Rypdal’s shimmers of water-harp enchantment, lowering us on a fishhook into the depths of “Dine And Dance To The Music Of The Waves,” in which sitar-like sounds pave a Nazca runway for the soprano’s grand coverage of worldly joy.
 Christiansen is the contortionist’s backbone of “Talking Back.”
 Sporting also high-flying reeds from Lennart Åberg and Ulf Andersson, its attunement is downright symbiotic.
 A real highlight.
 And speaking of which, where else to end but in “Bright Lights – Big City,” closing out the set on a signature dronescape.

 With such a full sense of architecture to explore, it’s no wonder this newly unearthed companion has held its shape.
 In elevating the big band to a level of orchestral aliveness so rarely achieved, Rypdal has left a mark that is not only indelible, but also inimitable.
 With a nostalgic sound that distinguishes so much of ECM’s output from the decade, Odyssey – In Studio & In Concert shares the pedestal with Keith Jarrett’s Sleeper as release event of the year.